Rhode Island Rams: Baseball

 The Rams baseball program played its first season in 1898.
 It plays at Bill Beck Field on campus.
 In 2005, under head coach Frank Leoni, the program reached its first NCAA tournament.

 Basketball

 URI Basketball went to the NCAA tournament in 2017 after an 18 year drought, nearly upsetting Final Four participant #3 Oregon in the second round.
 In the 1990s, the Rams made the Big Dance in 1997, 1998, and 1999.
 In 1998, the Rams went on a surprise run to the Elite 8.

 The women's team has made one NCAA appearance in 1996 after going 21–8 and 13–3 in A10 play, losing 90–82 to Oklahoma State.
-They have one other postseason appearance in the 2022 WNIT.
+They have two other postseason appearances in the 2022 and 2023 WNITs.

 Football

+The Rams have won eight conference championships, seven in the Yankee Conference and one in the Coastal Athletic Association.
+Likewise the Rams have won one division title, in 1995: the Yankee Conference's New England Division.

 Softball

 Rhode Island's softball team has appeared in one Women's College World Series in 1982.